Dali (goddess): Seduction and jealousy

 Stories involving Dali often depict her taking mortal hunters as lovers, bringing both blessings and peril to the hunter.
 In an inversion of traditional gender roles, it is the goddess who chooses the hunter and initiates the affair.
 Often, her target was a hunter who had done her a favor such as protecting her from a pursuer.
-She would give her lovers tokens of affection such as beads, jewellery, or small objects like scissors, which he was required to keep hidden from everyone.
+She would give her lover tokens of affection such as beads, jewellery, or small objects like scissors, which he was required to keep hidden from everyone.
 A hunter who became Dali's lover would be guaranteed success in the hunt.
 The goddess might even protect the hunter from human assailants and heal his wounds.
 In return, he was prohibited from revealing the secret of his good fortune, and from taking any mortal lovers for the duration of the affair.

 Engaging in an affair with Dali was a dangerous undertaking.
 Dali's beauty would inflame the hunter's passions to the point of near-madness, a state that was referred to as being "dalelukdune, Dali-possessed" (დალელუქდუნე).
 Afflicted hunters would wander the wilderness aimlessly waiting for the goddess to find them.
 After the affair was consummated, any appearance of infidelity on the hunter's part would incur the goddess's wrath.
 He could be attacked by her animals or lured to his death upon a dangerous cliff.
 Dali's Mingrelian equivalent was known to petrify hunters who offended her.
 Even if a hunter did survive the liaison, he might be unable to take a mortal lover for the remainder of his life for fear of angering the goddess.